-"Don't put that fucking thing into our heads Tim, for Jesus sake," pleaded Clarke from behind the counter.
+"Don't put that fucking thing into our heads Dick, for Jesus sake," pleaded Clarke from behind the counter.

 "They would like to limit the national conversation to just one notch above who has got the biggest cock," Fitzgerald cut in.

 "Is he gasbagging on about his cock again?" commented Marsh.
 He had just arrived.
 He had a slight limp as a result of a fall off his Honda motor bike when he took a U turn in Thomas Street after spotting Nobber walking in his direction.